ChristianPNG/HR_DB_Schema/README.md

 Purpose
 This script is designed for testing and demonstrating the functionality of a Human Resource Management System (HRMS) within an Oracle Database environment.
 It serves as a foundation for evaluating database operations, trigger automation, and data manipulation techniques.

+This was the final exam submission for UD's database class

 Overview
 The HRMS SQL script encompasses the following components: